Pedro-T/deer-in-the-headlights/README.md

 - The exit is not available from the start!

 ## Credits
+- This project leverages the Godot game engine v4.5.x.
+[License](https://godotengine.org/license/)
 - Deer sprite/animations adapted from AntumDeluge's rework of CalciumTrice's deer sprite under [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/).
 Original on [OpenGameArt](https://opengameart.org/node/107096)
-- All code, all **other** art by Pedro Teixeira.
+- All repository code and all art not listed above by Pedro Teixeira.
 All rights reserved.

-Remainder TBD